RagoByte/Screen-and-Overlay-Services/README.md

 ### 📦 **Overlays**
+You can create your own overlays, but do not delele **LoadingOverlay** class and prefab.
+This overlay is essential for displaying loading between screen transitions.
+The only things you can change there are the view and the duration of the animation of this loading overlay
 1. Create an overlay prefab and add it to the `OverlaysPrefabs` list in `ScreenAndOverlayConfig`.
 2. To open an overlay, use: